Constraints on the program (especially for workshops@Oort)

 First and foremost, it is essential that the program has a high content of interaction (formal or informal).
 A maximum of 60% lecture time is recommended.

 On the first day, begin the formal program no earlier than 10:00.
 The Lorentz Center will open with a short welcome (15 minutes) and practical introduction to the center.

-Coffee/tea breaks should be minimum 30 minutes morning and afternoon breaks.
+Coffee/tea breaks should be a minimum of 30 minutes morning and afternoon.

 A Wine&Cheese welcoming party is planned at the end of the first day.
 We recommend beginning at 17:00.